rahuljones/CSE15L---Lab-Report-2/index.md

 ![Image](Screen%20Shot%202023-01-26%20at%205.49.54%20PM.png)

-Here the Handler method is called.
+Here the HandleRequest method is called.
 This method uses the argument that is passed in through the url of the website.
+The arguments from the url are taken in by the getPath() method that takes in parts of the URL in as a string.
 In this case, the argument that was passed in was the string "Hello".
+The getQuery() method uses the '=' sign as a delimiter to separate the argument from the rest of the URL.
 The method takes in the value after the equal sign and adds it to the array of words that are to be printed.
 The value of the array is not the only one that is changed.
 The value of the string that is printed is also changed to "Hello".

 ![Image](Screen%20Shot%202023-01-26%20at%205.50.21%20PM.png)